 Many companies have implemented HR tech solutions into their work in recent years.
 The transition to the digital HR paradigm helps organizations optimize human resources more efficiently and consistently through social, mobile, analytical, and cloud technologies.
 Human resource technology priorities include analytics, virtual technology, and updated learning platforms.

-Following the article about modern workplace trends in 2023, we also explored what HR technology trends you should pay more attention to this year.
+Following the article about HR trends in 2023 and beyond, we also explored what HR technology trends you should pay more attention to this year.